wp-plugins-mirror/wordfence/readme.txt

 * Scans for many known backdoors that create security holes including C99, R57, RootShell, Crystal Shell, Matamu, Cybershell, W4cking, Sniper, Predator, Jackal, Phantasma, GFS, Dive, Dx and many many more.
 * Continuously scans for malware and phishing URL's including all URL's on the Google Safe Browsing List in all your comments, posts and files that are security threats.
 * Scans for heuristics of backdoors, trojans,  suspicious code and other security issues.

-= WordPress Firewall =
-* Includes a firewall to block common security threats like fake Googlebots, malicious scans from hackers and botnets.

 = Monitoring Features =
 * See all your traffic in real-time, including robots, humans, 404 errors, logins and logouts and who is consuming most of your content.
 Enhances your situational awareness of which security threats your site is facing.